jboner/akka-crdt/README.md

           # if native version is found that it is used -
           # else it falls back to Java port of LevelDB
           leveldb {
             storage-path         = "./leveldb"  # directory for the database storage files
+            destroy-on-shutdown  = off          # deletes the database files for the
+                                                # specific node on shutdown
             use-fsync            = off          # use fsync on write verify-checksums     = off          # verify checksums on write use-native           = off          # try to find native LevelDB, if not
                                                 # found then Java port will be used
             cache-size           = 104857600    # max size of the in-memory cache }
         }
         commutative {